Rural Health Clinics (RHCs)

 Can Rural Health Clinics be certified as Patient-Centered Medical Homes (PCMHs)?

+Yes, RHCs are eligible to pursue PCMH recognition.
 The Patient-Centered Medical Home (PCMH) is a healthcare delivery model that requires a patient to have a continuing relationship with a healthcare team that coordinates patient care to improve access, quality, efficiency, and patient satisfaction.
-Although no federal support program currently exists to assist RHCs in gaining recognition as a PCMH, and they receive no financial benefits from Medicare for this, they are eligible to do so.
-The National Council for Quality Assurance (NCQA) and The Compliance Team (TCT) have both developed CMS-approved PCMH programs appropriate for rural health providers.
-For additional information about RHCs adopting the PCMH model, see Rural Health Clinic Readiness for Patient-Centered Medical Home Recognition: Preparing for the Evolving Healthcare Marketplace.
+Although no federal support program currently exists to assist RHCs in gaining recognition as a PCMH, and they receive no financial benefits from Medicare for PCMH recognition, some state Medicaid programs do offer incentives for pursuing and attaining PCMH recognition.
+The National Council for Quality Assurance (NCQA) and The Compliance Team have both developed CMS-approved PCMH programs appropriate for rural health providers.

 Can RHCs join Accountable Care Organizations (ACOs)?